Amatino Manucci

-Amatino Manucci was a merchant based in Nîmes, France, in the last 13th century, whose work includes the earliest extant accounting of double-entry bookkeeping.
+Amatino Manucci was an Italian merchant based in Nîmes, France in the late 13th century, whose work includes the earliest extant accounting of double-entry bookkeeping, although he is not credited for inventing this accounting technique.

 Manucci kept the accounts for Giovanni Farolfi & Company, a merchant partnership based in Nîmes, France.
 Manucci was a partner for the Salon, South of France branch.
-The writing, entirely in Manucci's hand, is neat, legible, and mostly well preserved.
+The writing, entirely in Manucci's hand, is neat, legible, and mostly well-preserved.
 Financial records from 1299—1300 survive that he kept for the firm's branch in Salon, Provence.
 Although these records are incomplete, they show enough detail to be identified as double-entry bookkeeping.
 These details include the use of debits and credits and duality of entries.
 "No more is known of Amatino Manucci, than this ledger that he kept."

-Amatino Manucci did not invent the double entry system: that was a 100-year process (perhaps a 9,000 year process).
-If he did not finish the process himself, it didn't occur long before, because it was clearly finished by the time he kept the books for his company.